zenml-io/zenml/docs/book/how-to/stack-deployment/register-a-cloud-stack.md

 ---
-description: Register a cloud stack easily
+description: Seamlessly register a cloud stack using existing infrastructure
 ---

 # Register a cloud stack with existing infrastructure